PhasecoreX/openrct2-auto-mow/README.md

 # openrct2-auto-mow
-Automatically keep the grass in OpenRCT2 at a specific length
+Automatically keep all the grass in OpenRCT2 at a specific length

 ## How?
 The user chooses what kind of grass they want, by default this is clear (no weeds, but not mowed, contrary to the name of this plugin).
 Then every tick, at least one tile is checked if it needs to be set to that length.
 If it is determined that the tile will soon grow weeds (or in the case of mowed grass, will soon become clear), then it is modified to the designated length of grass chosen in the settings.